Shamil Abbyasov

 Shamil Abbyasov (born 16 April 1957) is a retired athlete, who represented the USSR and later Kyrgyzstan.
 He specialized in the long jump and triple jump.

 Abbyasov won a bronze and a gold medal at the 1981 European Indoor Championships in Grenoble.
 His gold medal was in triple jump with an indoor world record of 17.30, that lasted for three weeks.

-Abbyasov is married to Tatyana Kolpakova and has three children.
-He has a degree in mechanical engineering and has worked in the field after retiring from sports.